-higozie Obioma’s latest book ‘An Orchestra of Minorities’ has changed the world of storytelling for me.
+Chigozie Obioma’s latest book An Orchestra of Minorities has changed the world of storytelling for me.

-While the beginning of the book focuses mainly on the love story between Chinonso and Ndali, the overall narrative is deeply rooted in stories about and experiences of migration, the African diaspora, and the struggles faced by Nigerians in Nigeria (and by extension, Africans in Africa).
-‘An Orchestra of Minorities’ lays bare the problems that Nigeria as a country faces today, but it also digs deeper into its past and the legacy it has imprinted on the country and its people.
-A combination of all these important yet deeply nuanced and complex topics may seem difficult, but Obioma successfully explores them and does them justice.
-The book somewhat reminded me of ‘Americanah’ by Chimamanda Ngozie Adichie in the sense that both books explore a panoply of contemporary issues faced by Africans across the world.
-Obioma’s ‘An Orchestra of Minorities’ is, however, deeper rooted in Igbo traditions, culture, and storytelling – the book combines and merges the traditional with the modern.
+While the beginning of the book focuses mainly on the love story between Chinonso and Ndali, the overall narrative is deeply rooted in stories about (and experiences of) migration, the African diaspora, and the struggles faced by Nigerians in Nigeria.
+An Orchestra of Minorities lays bare the problems that Nigeria, as a country, faces today.
+It also digs deep into its past and the legacy it has imprinted on the country and its people.
+A combination of all these important yet deeply nuanced and complex topics may seem difficult, but Obioma bravely explores them and does them justice.
+The book somewhat reminded me of Americanah by Chimamanda Ngozie Adichie in the sense that both books explore a panoply of contemporary issues faced by Africans across the world.
+Obioma’s An Orchestra of Minorities is, however, deeper rooted in Igbo traditions, culture, and storytelling – the book combines and merges the traditional with the modern.

-I am really glad I listened to the audiobook since the author has included quite a few lines in Igbo, which are not translated into English, but non-Igbo speakers still get the meaning of them, and since I would not have known how the pronounce or read them out in my mind, I benefitted from having them read to me by the narrator of the audiobook.
+I am really glad I listened to the audiobook since the author has included quite a few lines in Igbo, which are not translated into English, but non-Igbo speakers still get the meaning of them, and since I would not have known how the pronounce or read them out in my mind, I benefited from having them read to me by the narrator of the audiobook.